dafeixiao/petpiv/README.md

 For more technical details, please refer to https://arxiv.org/abs/2607.29163

 # env
+The code is organized in the format of jupyter notebook or jupyter lab.
+To run the code, a virtual python environment with jupyter notebook/lab and cuda-version pytorch is required.
+For other necessary python packages, it is convenient to install upon running error feedbacks.

 # tracking mode
 1, run collect_psfs.ipynb and obtain a PSF collection for in-situ modeling